andrew-behling/mumt307-finalproject-convolution-reverb/README.md

 # mumt307-finalproject-convolution-reverb
+Author: Andrew Behling
+Date Created: 2025-12-12

-A convolution reverb code in MATLAB with example sounds
+A convolution reverb in MATLAB for the MUMT 307 final project.